loggicat/Loggicat-watcher-public/README.md

 ---

 # Overview
-More information is avaiable at <a href="https://github.com/loggicat/Loggicat-Cloud-Wiki">Loggicat Cloud Wiki</a>
+More information is available at <a href="https://github.com/loggicat/Loggicat-Cloud-Wiki">Loggicat Cloud Wiki</a>
 <br />

 ---